kostakis/ACMEFlix/README.md

 # Usage

 The application provides a simple RESTful API that allows you to perform CRUD (Create, Read, Update, Delete) operations on a collection of entities.
 You can interact with the API using tools such as curl or Postman.

 ## Endpoints

 * GET users/: Returns all the registered users
 * GET users/{id}: Returns the user with the specified ID
 * GET users/{id}/profiles: Returns all the profiles for the specified user ID.
 Shows also the viewed minutes
 * GET users/{id}/profiles/history: The full history of the profile for the specified user ID
 * DELETE users/{id}: Delete the specified user ID
 * PUT users/{id}: Updates the user.

-There are more endpoints but the above are the basics
+There are more endpoints, but the above are the basics

 ## Databases

 You can view the databases using this link: http://localhost:8081/h2-console/

 Credentials:
 username: sa
 password: sa

 They are defined here: [GenerateProfiles](acmeflix-app/src/main/resources/application.yml)